AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.6.md

 > **Note:** The Non-Commercial license is not available in all countries.

 In addition, if you're tired of searching for and watching tutorial videos, pop open the Stingray **Help** menu and select the brand new top-secret Stingray **Hands-on Training Mission**.
 We've added 5 quick, *interactive* tutorial lessons that take you through the Stingray basics, and get you well on your way to creating your own project.
 (Pssst - it's not really a secret.
 Let us know what you think!)
-We added a note about this in the ~{ Getting Started }~ topic.
+We added a note about this in the [Getting Started](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=getting-started) topic.

 <br>